t-eckert/sveltekit-kickstart/README.md

 This is a starter SvelteKit set up that includes all of the tooling and configuration that I like to use when building websites.
 It's very specifically tuned to my needs.
 If you would like to make something like it your own, fork this!

+## Features

+### Tailwind CSS 4 and Class Variance Authority

+Already configured for using Tailwind out of the box with `dark:` set up for dark theming.
+Includes the Prettier config to consistently order Tailwind classes.
+Uses Class Variance Authority to manage complex variants (e.g. different button styling)

 ## Things to add

 - [ ] Tailwind 4